Outer Banks Community Foundation COVID-19 Rapid Response Grants

 - COVID-19 Rapid Response Grants will be awarded to support the direct costs of a charitable project or program (e.g., supplies, equipment, food, educational materials, program staff).

-- Contract help and/or additional program staff may be eligible if used for extra personnel that was hired or augmented to meet a need related to the COVID-19 crisis.
+- Contract help and/or additional program staff may be eligible if used for extra personnel hired or augmented to meet a need related to the COVID-19 crisis.
 Grants are to be used for program staff only; neither administrative nor management staff time is eligible.

 - Any nonprofit organization serving the Outer Banks is eligible apply — including those organizations that have an active Community Enrichment or Special Focus Grant with the Community Foundation.